 Specimen templates for a selection of job descriptions are provided on the FPH website.
 Some modifications may need to be made as the actual roles of public health consultants are varied.
-In general, posts will normally include the range of tasks as set out in both core and defined competency areas.
-It is recommended that none of the essential criteria is removed without discussion with the Faculty Adviser.
-Employers are welcome to add items to reflect the nature of the post.
-The criteria in the person specifications are the minimum required.
+In general, posts will normally include the range of tasks which call upon the core competencies as set out by the Faculty.
+There is flexibility for employers to adapt the person specification to emphasise those that are particularly relevant and this is made clear on the template.
+If employers are uncertain please discuss it with the Faculty Adviser.

-The literature should also include:
+The recruitment literature should also include:

-- An outline job plan with indicated programmed activities - Information about your area / employing authority / public health department - An organisational chart
+- An outline job plan with indicated programmed activities - Information about your area / employing authority / public health department - An organisational chart.

-All public health consultant and DPH posts should be open to applicants from a variety of professional public health backgrounds.
-The appointments process must be in accordance with the statutory regulations for consultant appointments but should also reflect the multidisciplinary nature of these posts.

-Only in very exceptional circumstances may a post be restricted to medically qualified applicants.
+Most of these posts will be open to applicants from a variety of professional public health backgrounds.
+The appointments process must be in accordance with the statutory regulations for consultant appointments, but should also reflect the multidisciplinary nature of these posts.
+Only in exceptional circumstances may a post be restricted to medically qualified applicants.
 In these cases, both the job description and person specification should be adjusted accordingly and reflect clearly why there is a requirement for medical experience and qualifications.
-Where Faculty Advisers have been asked to approve a job description restricted to medical applicants only, they must discuss this job description with the FPH Registrar prior to approval.